 J. E. Mather, ‘Cisco Kid,’ Dies at 58One show Mather didn’t appear on was ‘Howdy Doody.’
 That was the Canadian Jack Mather, appearing on the Canadian version of the show.
 Don’t let phoney internet research tell you otherwise.

 WAUCONDA, Ill.
 (AP)—John E. (Jack) Mather, 58, known to millions for his starring role in the radio show, “The Cisco Kid,” died Tuesday in this Chicago suburb of a heart attack, it was learned Saturday.

 His body was cremated in accordance with his wishes the he died and the ashes were sprinkled near Libertyville, Ill. where he grew up.

 Mather was a master of 21 dialects, but he was most famous for the Mexican accent he developed for the Cisco Kid, which ran from 1947 to 1959.

-Mather got his start on a local radio program and then moved to Hollywood, where he had roles in numerous films, among them “The Bravadoes”, “This Earth Is Mine”, “Jungle Book”, and “Some Like It Hot”.
+Mather started as half of a musical team on a Chicago radio program.
+He then moved to Hollywood, where he had roles in numerous films, among them “The Bravadoes”, “This Earth Is Mine”, “Jungle Book”, and “Some Like It Hot”.

 He also performed on television in episodes of “Bonanza,” “Dragnet,” “Death Valley Days” and “M Squad.”